 A. This can be a complex situation, and our answer is intended to serve as an overview of how the subsidy calculation works; always seek help from a qualified tax professional if you have questions about your specific situation.

-[Note that in the example above, we’ve included subsidy thresholds and income percentages for both 2017 and 2018.
-If you’re filing your 2017 taxes, the numbers from 2017 will pertain.
-But if you’re planning ahead for the current tax year and the tax returns you’ll file in early 2019, you’ll use 2018 numbers.
-In both cases, the applicable percentage of poverty level will be from the year before the year in question (eg. 2017 poverty level numbers are used to determine subsidy amounts for 2018 coverage).]
+[Note that in the example above, we’ve included subsidy thresholds and income percentages for both 2018 and 2019.
+In both cases, the applicable percentage of poverty level will be from the year before the year in question (eg. 2018 poverty level numbers are used to determine subsidy amounts for 2019 coverage).]

 “… the amount of the [self-employed health insurance premium] deduction is based on the amount of the … premium tax credit, and the amount of the credit is based on the amount of the deduction – a circular relationship.
 Consequently, a taxpayer eligible for both a … deduction for premiums paid for qualified health plans and a … premium tax credit may have difficulty determining the amounts of those items.”